 CAD (Computer Aided Drafting)

-This course offers students an introduction to the basic principles of drafting and sketching techniques, object visualization, the application of math concepts and computer assisted drawing applications.
-During the second year, students will be able to construct three-dimensional and solids drawings, as well as assembly drawings.
-Upon completion students may earn a NOCTI credential or certification through ADDA.
+This course offers students an introduction to the basic principles of drafting techniques, object visualization, the application of math concepts, CAD applications, and a foundation for all levels of engineering.
+During the second year, students construct 3-D and solids drawings, as well as assembly drawings.
+Third-year students will explore an introduction into residential Architecture.
+Upon completion, students may earn a NOCTI credential or certification through ADDA.
+(The pass rate for 2023 was 100%.)
 Dual enrollment is available.

 Technology of Robotic Design